fiemmi/PFCandInfoAnalyzer/README.md

                                        throw = cms.bool(False)
                                        )
 ```
-which results in the logical OR of HLT_IsoMu27_v and HLT_Ele35_WPTight_Gsf_v, and ad it to your path:
+which results in the logical OR of HLT_IsoMu27_v and HLT_Ele35_WPTight_Gsf_v, and add it to your path:

 ```python
 process.p = cms.Path(process.triggerSelectionTTToSemileptonic*process.puppiSequence*process.GetPFInfo)